Contrastive Consolidation of Top-Down Modulations Achieves Sparsely Supervised Continual Learning: Modulation-Invariant Continual Representation Learning

-\paragraph{Consolidation of modulations into a view- and modulation-invariant representation space.} Having trained the orthogonalizing modulation $\mathbf{m}^{(c)}$ to distinguish the observed class $c$ from all other classes, we aim to integrate the modulated representations into the unmodulated representation space.
-To that purpose, we note that standard contrastive learning objectives train for view-invariance (\texttt{VI}), as they attract representations of views of the same source sample under different view augmentations to each other, while repelling representations of other samples~\citep{oord_representation_2019,caron_unsupervised_2020,chen2020simple,grill_bootstrap_2020,DBLP:conf/cvpr/He0WXG20,tian_contrastive_2020,bardes_vicreg_2021,caron_emerging_2021,DBLP:conf/cvpr/ChenH21,zbontar_barlow_2021,yeh_decoupled_2022,yerxa2023learning}.
-These view augmentations $\alpha$, forming representations colloquially referred to as `positives', are sampled randomly from an augmentations family $\mathcal{A}$ (i.e.\ $\alpha \sim \mathcal{A}$), which includes combinations of e.g.\ random crops, color jitter and horizontal flips.
+\paragraph{Consolidation of modulations into a view- and modulation-invariant representation space.} To implement objective \eqref{eq:mod_inv}, we co-opt self-supervised contrastive learning, which is considered a biological analogue of predictive learning principles of the feedforward connections~\citep{illing_local_2021,halvagal_combination_2023}.
+Contrastive learning objectives train for view-invariance (\texttt{VI}), as they attract representations of views of the same source sample under different view augmentations to each other, while repelling representations of other samples~\citep{oord_representation_2019,caron_unsupervised_2020,chen2020simple,grill_bootstrap_2020,DBLP:conf/cvpr/He0WXG20,tian_contrastive_2020,bardes_vicreg_2021,caron_emerging_2021,DBLP:conf/cvpr/ChenH21,zbontar_barlow_2021,yeh_decoupled_2022,yerxa2023learning}.
+These view augmentations $\alpha$, forming representations colloquially referred to as `positives', are sampled randomly from a set of augmentations $\mathcal{A}$ (i.e.\ $\alpha \sim \mathcal{A}$), which includes combinations of e.g.\ random crops, color jitter and horizontal flips.
 We note that modifying the set of positives, while using the same contrastive learning objective, results in different invariances being learned.
-Notably, in supervised contrastive learning (\texttt{SupCon}), samples of the same class are used as positives \citep{khosla2020supervised}, thus implementing invariance to features not predictive of class identity.
-State-of-the-art continual representation learning algorithms such as CaSSLe~\citep{fini_self-supervised_2022} and PNR~\citep{cha2024regularizing} train the network representations to be invariant to the model state (state invariance or \texttt{SI}), by using as positives one representation obtained from the current network state and one representation obtained from a stored, past network state.
+We generalize the contrastive loss $\mathcal{L}_\text{CL}(\{\mathbf{z}_1,\ldots,\mathbf{z}_K\})$ as a generic learning rule operating on a set of $K$ positives $\mathbf{z}_1,\ldots,\mathbf{z}_K$.
+Then, we formalize the view-invariant loss as